ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 #### B. Deactivate the Registration Center

-The System allows Zonal Admin to deactivate the registration centers, which are already deactivated due to any reasons.
+The System allows Zonal Admin to deactivate the registration centers, which are already activated.
 The Zonal Admin selects the registration center and the all the registration centers of that zone are displayed.
-The Zonal Admin can select one activate center or multiple active centers at a time then selects the Deactive option.
+The Zonal Admin can select one activated center or multiple activated centers at a time then selects the Deactivate option.
 The system validates Zonal Admin’s privileges, on successful validation, deactivates the selected center(s), and the system provides a notification.

 #### C. Decommission the Registration Center